brisberg/AsparagusDST/README.md

 [*] Grows Asparagus in Farm Plots
 [/list]

 Have feedback, suggestions, or found a bug?
-Post in the pinned [url=https://steamcommunity.com/sharedfiles/filedetails/discussions/1249632198]discussions[/url] above.
+Post in the pinned [url=https://steamcommunity.com/sharedfiles/filedetails/discussions/1249632198]discussions[/url] below.

 Full source available on [url=https://github.com/brisberg/AsparagusDST]Github[/url].
 If you have a Github account you can post an [url=https://github.com/brisberg/AsparagusDST/issues]issue[/url] or open a pull request.